NAHIAN-19/Todo-List-Django/README.md

 ## Live Link: [Todo List](https://todo19.vercel.app/)

-*Please note that the PDF download feature is different in the live version due to additional dependencies required by WeasyPrint.*
+*Please note that the PDF download feature is different in the live version due to additional dependencies required by [weasyprint](https://pypi.org/project/weasyprint/).*

 ## Table of Contents
 - [Tech Stack](#tech_stack)